akinetic/neural-network/README.md

 * **`slrm-logos.py`**: Contains the complete implementation of the training process (Creation, Optimization, Compression) and the prediction function (`predict`).
 This code generates the final SLRM dictionary consumed by the web application.
 * **`index.html`**: Implementation of the visualization using D3.js and Vanilla JavaScript, which shows the dataset and the SLRM prediction curve (the piecewise linear function).
+* **`slrm_to_relu.py`**: The bridge between SLRM and modern Deep Learning.
+This script converts the optimized SLRM dictionary into a single **Universal ReLU Equation**, demonstrating that SLRM is the geometric architect of the perfect Neural Network.

 ---